Updated: February 21, 2024

 Step 1: Find a good lawyer

-When you are looking to buy a castle you will need to have an experienced lawyer on your side to help you navigate the process.
-It is worth scouting out a professional that has specific experience in dealing with historic properties.
-This is because the process may be more cumbersome as you are investing in sites of historic importance to Portugal.
+When you are looking to buy a castle, you must have an experienced Portugal real estate lawyer to help you navigate the process.
+It is worth scouting out a professional who has specific experience in dealing with historic properties.
+This is because the process may be more cumbersome as you invest in sites of historical importance to Portugal.

 A good lawyer will be able to assist you with the legal aspects of buying a historic site, ensuring that you have all the documents that you need and practicalities and deadlines to be aware of in the process.